 - Mans, Dieter and Gerhard Preyer (eds.), 1999.
 Reasoning and Argumentation, Special Issue, Protosociology, 13.

 - Mochales, Raquel and Aagje Ieven, 2009.
 “Creating an Argumentation Corpus: Do Theories Apply to Real Arguments?
-A Case Study on the Legal Argumentation,” Proceedings of the 12th International Conference on Artificial Intelligence and Law, ACM: New York.
+A Case Study on the Legal Argumentation,” Proceedings of the 12th International Conference on Artificial Intelligence and Law, New York: Association for Computing Machinery.

 - Pinto, Robert C., 2001.
 Argument, Inference and Dialectic: Collected Papers on Informal Logic, Dordrecht: Kluwer.